Gouthamve/geekon.tech/content/content/post/arch-openssl-broken.md

 ## Detour: Why Arch?
 Post my awesome internship last summer, I decided to invest the stipend money from there into a workstation.
 When the workstation finally ended up in my hands, like any linux beginner, I decided to install Ubuntu.
-But I was a heavy user with 2 monitors and 4 workspaces and I soon observed that some process was eating up a ton of my RAM (**800MB** when idle!) and CPU.
+But I was a heavy user with 2 monitors and 4 workspaces on each and I soon observed that some process was eating up a ton of my RAM (**800MB** when idle!) and CPU.
 Some very basic debugging with `htop` showed it was compton from Ubuntu's window manager.

 Even though I had a lot of RAM to burn, I decided to investigate "lightweight" options and loved the screenshots of an Arch system with i3wm.
 I wanted to get better at managing Linux systems and decided to give Arch a shot and spent a full night up getting a decent Arch system with i3wm working.
 And it was probably one of my best decisions.
 I am pretty sure it made me better at fixing things and drastically improved my terminal-fu.